tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us023/02.analysis/Readme.md

 ### Collaborator:
 * Is registered by HRM(s).
-* Might be assigned to a Team
+* Assigned to a Team.
 * Attributes include name, birthdate, admission date, address, contact info (mobile and email), taxpayer number, ID doc type and a respective number.

 ### Team: